Transportation data analytics help shippers uncover minimum order quantity for pallet optimization, going from breakeven to profitable

 LTL offered improved service and less handling but was costing the shipper too much.
 The beverage brand was contemplating whether to cancel its CVS orders.

-The Solution: It’s common for brands to experience small and potentially non-profitable orders when signing on with new retailers, but sales and operations teams should collaborate to uncover target or minimum order quantities that prevent against a loss.
+It’s common for brands to experience small and potentially non-profitable orders when signing on with new retailers, but sales and operations teams should collaborate to uncover target or minimum order quantities that prevent against a loss.

 Using KanoPI’s filtering capabilities, the shipper was able to isolate the data behind all their orders going to CVS and uncover their new minimum order quantity.